 Set a timer for 4 to 7 minutes, depending on size.
 Remove from water and prepare for serving.
 Unlike with fresh crabs, you don’t have to put frozen crabs into ice water to stop the cooking.

 Adjust your cooking time to meet your needs.
 You may want to start with one crab before cooking a whole batch to ensure you’ve got your timing right.
-Overcooking frozen crab legs can make them rubbery and dry (Live StrongOpens in a new tab.).
+Overcooking frozen crab legs can make them rubbery and dry (Live Strong).

 How to Eat Crabs